-But the real mystery was why he was here in the first place, why he had agreed to do what so many would not: take on Aaron “The Hawk” Pryor, in his hometown, no less.
+But the real mystery was why he was Cincinnati in the first place, why he had agreed to do what so many would not: take on Aaron “The Hawk” Pryor, in his hometown, no less.
 But whatever back room deals may have been involved, Pryor finally had a title shot and an appearance on national television.
 “The Hawk” made the most of it.

-As the fighters awaited the opening bell they presented a study in contrasts.
+As the fighters awaited the opening bell in the ring they presented a study in contrasts.
 The 24-year-old Pryor couldn’t stand still.
 Keyed up and ready to fight, he danced about the ring, shadow boxing and flexing his muscles and glaring at Cervantes.
 Meanwhile the champion sat slumped on his stool like a tired shift worker patiently waiting for the next bus.
-A veteran of well over a hundred bouts, this was just another day at the office for “Kid Pambele,” his facial expression and body language that of someone ready for a nap, not a world championship fight.
+A veteran of over a hundred bouts, this was just another day at the office for “Kid Pambele,” his facial expression and body language that of someone ready for a nap, not a world championship fight.
 Or maybe it was that of a ring-worn veteran, ripe for the taking by a younger, hungrier fighter.

 Broadcast live on CBS, Pryor vs Cervantes followed the timeless script of the proud, old king versus the young upstart in search of glory.
-At the bell, “The Hawk” tore after the champion, chasing him about the ring and firing a non-stop barrage of leather.
+At the bell, “The Hawk” tore after the champion, chasing him about the ring and unleashing a non-stop barrage of leather.
 Cervantes appeared briefly perplexed by the challenger’s aggression and the absence of any “feeling out” process but soon enough began to find openings for counter shots.
 Displaying admirable grace under pressure, he connected with counter left hooks as Pryor kept barreling in, a veritable buzzsaw, though the challenger landed relatively few effective blows.
 Setting a whirlwind pace, he forced Cervantes into the ropes again and again but then, with seconds left in the round, a short counter hook followed by a right hand put Pryor down briefly on one knee.
 Round one to the champion.